 - Advising insurers on the future of federal and state privacy legislation and regulation.

 We help businesses ensure that (1) privacy policies and confidentiality agreements reflect legal obligations and disclosure authorizations; (2) procedures are in place to respond to court orders within the scope of any liability protections; and (3) disclosures or surveillance can be accomplished without business disruptions.
 We also assist companies in all industries meeting new security requirements, whether imposed by law or by industry “best practices.”

 We have developed a substantial practice representing health care and financial services companies in connection with security requirements.
 We have extensive experience drafting security policies, conducting risk assessments, auditing vendor compliance, and negotiating security contract provisions.

-Wiley Rein advises Regional Bell Operating Companies, major satellite communications providers, multinational corporations, competitive local exchange carriers, Tier-1 Internet backbone providers, broadcasters, universities, and website hosts about the changing landscape of security and surveillance laws.
-Our Team has extensive experience working with the Federal Communications Commission (FCC), the U.S. Department of Justice (DOJ), Congress, and other federal agencies where the complexities of the USA PATRIOT Act, Commission on Accreditation for Law Enforcement Agencies (CALEA), Foreign Intelligence Surveillance Act (FISA), and other surveillance laws continue to evolve.
+Wiley Rein advises multinational corporations, including all types of communications and Internet companies, about the changing landscape of security and surveillance laws.
+Our Team has extensive experience working with the Federal Communications Commission (FCC), the U.S. Department of Justice (DOJ), Congress, and other federal agencies where the complexities of the USA PATRIOT Act, the Communications Assistance for Law Enforcement Act (CALEA), Foreign Intelligence Surveillance Act (FISA), and other surveillance laws continue to evolve.

 Our attorneys have:

 - Guided companies through each aspect of CALEA compliance, including assessing the statute’s applicability to a particular business, formulating and filing compliance policies, and petitioning for deadline extensions with the FCC and the Federal Bureau of Investigation (FBI) through the Flexible Deployment Assistance Program.

 - Participated in the ongoing CALEA implementation proceeding before the FCC and continue to conduct negotiations with the FBI CALEA Implementation Section.
 We closely monitor law enforcement attempts to erode the information services exemption to CALEA.